 How Are Solar Panels Rated?

 New solar panel models come out every year and add themselves to an extensive market with hundreds of modules and technologies, sometimes even combined with other products such as solar LED flood lights.
 However, when you go out to purchase solar panels, you might get overwhelmed with so many brands, models, and technologies.

-Establishing a rating system is essential for the industry because this allows solar panel’s buyers to compare performance between different modules, and it establishes an equal ground base for the development of the industry.
+Establishing a rating system is essential for the industry because this allows solar panel buyers to compare performance between different modules, and it establishes an equal ground base for the development of the industry.
 Solar panel buyers should fully understand the decision factors that must be taken into account when choosing modules based on their ratings.
 This is not only important when you choose a solar panel for your home or RV, but also if you are choosing a module to charge solar backup generators.

-That’s why the industry has established several ratings to measure and compare solar panels.
 These ratings are referred to lab conditions that test the performance of modules under specific parameters, equal to all manufacturers.
-The performance of the solar panel under such conditions will determine how good or bad it is compared to other models.
+The performance of the solar panel under such conditions will determine how good or bad it is when compared to other models.
 We can divide these lab tests into two categories: STC and NOCT.

 Standard Test Conditions (STC) are referred to lab tests for solar panels evaluated in a solar simulator called flash tester.
 During the test, the modules are exposed to artificial sunlight with an irradiance equal to 1,000 W/m2.
 This irradiance value is associated with the maximum solar radiation typically at noon and assuming the Sun directly reaches the module.
 Moreover, the temperature of the module is established at 25°C and the atmospheric density or air mass is equal to 1.5 (shortest optical path length of sunlight through the Earth atmosphere).